 On Saturday evening there will be an informal dinner venue chosen to allow people who want to meet others to do so in a relaxed setting before the meeting.
-On Sunday, we expect the day to commence at 9am and conclude at 4pm.
-The drat program will be published during August.
+On Sunday, we expect the day to commence at 9am and conclude by 4pm.
+The draft program will be published soon.

 TSA is a recipient of funding from the Australian Government to assist adults with tuberous sclerosis to attend this meeting along with a carer.
 This funding, unfortunately, is not available for family members to attend without the person with TSC.